-There are many cleansers containing contain benzoyl peroxide, glycolic acid, salicylic acid, or sulfur, which can be perfect for treating acne in general.
+There are many topical treatments for closed comedones like cleansers that contain benzoyl peroxide, glycolic acid, salicylic acid, or sulfur, which can be perfect for treating acne in general.
 Include them in your daily skin-care routine.

 Benzoyl Peroxide - An ingredient most often found in acne gel, benzoyl peroxide dries out the existing pimples, and prevents creating new ones.
 It’s also believed that it directly destroys bacteria that triggers acne.
 There are many products available that contain benzoyl peroxide.
 Be patient, it takes around four weeks to see results and you need to use it continuously for lasting results.

 Salicylic acid - Salicylic acid can often be found in face soaps and masks and it prevents pores from getting clogged.
 It does not have any effect on sebum production and does not kill bacteria.
-It works by exfoliating the skin and removing dead skin cells that can clog pores.
+It works by exfoliating the skin and removing dead skin cells that can clog pores which can help with closed comedones.
 Just like benzoyl peroxide, the effect lasts while it’s being used, if you stop using it the whiteheads might return.

 Resorcinol - This ingredient is less common than the others on this list, but it’s also very helpful for removing dead skin cells.
 It has a keratolytic effect which is quite effective in shedding dead skin cells.
 It works by removing the top layer of skin, unclogging the pores.
 You can find it in over-the-counter topical acne treatments, with a concentration of 2% or less.